Personalizing Treatment Delivery

 This experimental condition will test a data-driven, person-specific intervention using CBT skills.

-A Cognitive Behavioral Therapy (CBT) skills based intervention will be delivered to participants randomized to the personalized intervention.
-Influential constructs driving alcohol use will be identified using the person specific digital phenotyping model, will be targeted using CBT skills, and will be tracked across sessions.
-Results from the person-specific model will be reviewed each week.
-This iterative, data-driven, decision-making process will continue for 12 sessions.
+An 11-session cognitive behavioral therapy (CBT) skills based intervention will be delivered to participants randomized to the personalized intervention.
+Influential constructs will be identified using the person specific digital phenotyping model, targeted using CBT skills, and tracked across sessions.

 Active Comparator: Therapeutic control condition